cistem-org/developmental-docs/docs/TM/tutorials/make_3d_ref.md

 ################################
 # File things
 ################################
-output_filename="test_bgal.mrc"
+output_filename="2w0o_template.mrc"
-input_pdb_file="bgal_flat.pdb" # the parser is fairly good with PDB format, but will probably break in some cases. output_size=320 # pixels - if apix is < 0.5 simulated at this size, if > 0.5 < 1.5 padded internally by 2x and Fourier cropped, > 1.5 apix, padded 4x
+input_pdb_file="2w0o.pdb" # the parser is fairly good with PDB format, but will probably break in some cases. output_size=256 # pixels - if apix is < 0.5 simulated at this size, if > 0.5 < 1.5 padded internally by 2x and Fourier cropped, > 1.5 apix, padded 4x
 n_threads=4 # Not so important for a a 3d, it will be fast either way.